Wikifab/ext-wf-explore/README.md

 ## parsers usage :

+### explore Page :

+Navigate to the page 'Spécial:WfExplore'  to see the full explore page

 ### explore Query :

 'exploreQuery' function just display a list of tutorials, accordint to a semantic query